Bira/octopus-carnival/_drafts/condensing-hells-rebels-01.md

 They can work both of these cases while growing the rebellion in the strategic layer and possibly dealing with Blosodriette's sabotage in between.

+For a more abstracted experience you could also remove the strategic layer entirely.
+Have it be managed by allied NPCs, and before each big dungeon delve you can give PCs the option to apply the effect of one or more covert ops.
+These would usually require tests using rebellion stats, but they often eliminate the most tedious parts of the ensuing delve so applying them automatically is not a bad idea.

 ## Part 3

 Just before Rexus deciphers the Silver Raven documents, the PCs receive an